My driving licence hasn't arrived, can I still drive while I wait for a new one from the DVLA?

 Transport Minister Baroness Vere said: "Changing this law makes sense.
 Doing so will safely improve the application process for hundreds of thousands of motorists across the country, whilst easing the pressure on our doctors and consultants.
 It’s great to see these important proposals progress into law."

-Check when your licence expired by taking a look at section 4b on the front of your driving licence photocard.
+Check when your licence is due to expire by taking a look at section 4b on the front of your driving licence photocard.
+This will tell you the date when the document expires - so could save you from receiving a fine.

-How to renew a driving licence that has expired
+How to renew your driving licence online or by post

 If you find that your licence has expired, you should get it renewed as soon as possible as you will not be able to drive until the DVLA has your new application - when, in most cases you can continue to drive while you wait for your licence to be processed and sent out to you - see top section of this page.